Roth Conversions

 Partial Roth IRA conversions from TSPs are problematic as well.
 Roll TSPs into IRAs before conversions.

 It is easiest for all other pre-tax accounts to roll over (via direct trustee-to-trustee transfer) your pre-tax money into a traditional (pre-tax) IRA and then do Roth conversions from there.
-You can often click a few buttons for most custodians and immediately do partial Roth IRA conversions.
+For most custodians, you can often click a few buttons and immediately do partial Roth IRA conversions.

 Is it worth it?

-Yes!
-You save in taxes!
-It would be best to have a 30-year tax projection to be sure.
+Yes, you save in taxes!
+To be sure, it would be best to have a 30-year tax projection.

 Online Partial Roth Conversions Calculators